What You Need To Know About California’s Numerous Marijuana Laws

 California Marijuana Laws

-In 1996, California became the first state to alter their laws to legalize medical marijuana.
+In 1996, California became the first state to alter its laws to legalize medical marijuana.
 It took another 20 years, however, before California joined eight other states and the District of Columbia in legalizing recreational marijuana.
 Nevertheless, per the California Uniform Controlled Substance Act, marijuana remains a Schedule I hallucinogenic substance.

 Three separate California departments regulate marijuana: